Traumatic Brain Injury

 Reality is that anyone can be only one moment away from suffering a Traumatic Brain Injury.

+With our emphasis on consistent team members working with those who have experienced a brain injury, we come to learn what a good day looks like for each resident.
 Many of our residents who have come to us in the past due to a brain injury have been able to successfully move to a group home or independent living environment where they experience more freedom.
 This type of transition is made possible by the structured environment they experience and become accustom to in our building.